 Where We Are Today

 Century Aluminum's subsidiaries operate a 244,000-tonne rated plant in Hawesville, Ky., the 205,000-tonne Sebree plant in Henderson, KY, a 170,000-tonne rated plant in Ravenswood, W.Va., and a 260,000-tonne rated plant in Grundartangi, Iceland.
 Century also owns a 49.67-percent interest in a 224,000-tonne rated plant at Mt.
 Holly, S.C.
 In addition to our primary aluminum assets, our subsidiaries own an approximately 150,000-tonne carbon anode manufacturing facility located in the Netherlands, and a 40-percent stake in Baise Haohai Carbon Co., Ltd., a carbon anode and cathode facility in China.
 We are constructing a primary aluminum facility in Helguvik, Iceland with an expected rated capacity of up to 360,000 mtpy.
-The company is headquartered in Monterey, Calif. and has approximately 1,300 employees.
+The company is headquartered in Chicago, Il. and has approximately 1,300 employees.